Ask any Dallas mom where to take kids in Downtown Dallas, and chances are their list includes the West End, the Perot, and Klyde Warren Park.

-Leading-edge technology, multi-sensory experiences, and locally and nationally-acclaimed eateries have made AT&T Discovery District ((208 S. Akard Street) one of the top Instagram-able places in Dallas.
+Leading-edge technology, multi-sensory experiences, and locally- and nationally-acclaimed eateries have made the AT&T Discovery District one of the most Instagrammable places in Dallas.

-Relax on the lawn while watching the Cowboys game or the latest Warner Bros. movie on the 104 foot tall Media Wall.
-Snap selfies with The Globe, an iconic sculpture covered with a mirrored surface reflecting the surrounding buildings, as your backdrop.
+Relax on the lawn while watching the Cowboys game or the latest Warner Bros. movie on the 104-foot-tall Media Wall.
+Snap selfies with The Globe, an iconic sculpture covered in a mirrored surface reflecting the surrounding buildings, as your backdrop.
 Check out film and TV memorabilia (e.g., Friends, Game of Thrones, and Wonder Woman) in the AT&T Experience.
 Satisfy everyone’s cravings in The Exchange Food Hall, home to 16 eateries and 2 bars.

-To give you a sense of just how much there is to do for all ages at the AT&T Discovery District, here’s what my family did on a recent visit (4 kids, 16, 13, 11, and 7).
+To give you a sense of just how much there is to do for all ages in the AT&T Discovery District, here’s what my family did on a recent visit (4 kids: 16, 13, 11, and 7).

 We started with lunch in The Exchange Hall, sampling food from Zalat Pizza, Revolver Taco, Monkey Noodle Co., and Shark Tank alum Press Waffle Co.
 We then headed outside to play on the lawn and snap photos using the fall backdrop set up for family photos.

-Next, we checked out film and TV exhibits including shooting baskets on a Space Jam replica basketball court and recreating scenes from Friends on the Friends set.
-Okay, the last one was more for mom than the kids, but the kids were game.
+Next, we checked out film and TV exhibits, which included a chance to shoot baskets on a Space Jam replica basketball court and recreating scenes from Friends on the Friends set.
+Okay, the last one was more for Mom than the kids, but the kids were game.

-For more information on AT&T Discovery District, including a list of upcoming concerts and events, check out their website.
+Visit AT&T Discovery District online for more information, including a list of upcoming concerts and events.

 If you like the Perot, check out the Sixth Floor Museum at Dealey Plaza and the Museum of Illusions.

-The Sixth Floor Museum at Dealey Plaza (411 Elm Street) chronicles the life, death, and legacy of President John F. Kennedy.
+The Sixth Floor Museum chronicles the life, death, and legacy of President John F. Kennedy.
 Located at the very spot from which Lee Harvey Oswald shot and killed the President on November 22, 1963, it’s one of Texas’ most visited historic sites.

-While I don’t think there is anything in the museum that would be disturbing for young children, given the subject matter and the amount of reading involved, it is more appropriate for kids elementary age and up.
-There is a youth version of the audio tour.
+While I don’t think there’s anything in the museum that would be disturbing for young children, given the subject matter and the amount of reading involved, it is more appropriate for kids elementary age and up.
+And there is a youth version of the audio tour.

-Appropriate for kids of all ages, the Museum of Illusions (701 Ross Avenue) is a visual, sensory, and educational experience with more than 60 illusions from around the world.
+Appropriate for kids of all ages, the Museum of Illusions is a visual, sensory, and educational experience with more than 60 illusions from around the world.